 Which companies are NOT using certified gf oats?

 I REALLY need to be careful here.
 And again…when I say “certified”, I mean those produced under the purity protocol.
-I’m not going to do a full list here, but just the names you may know: Kind Bar, Bakery on Main, Bob’s Red Mill, Cheerios, Lucky Charms.
+I’m not going to do a full list here, but just the names you may know: Kind Bar, Bob’s Red Mill, Cheerios, Lucky Charms.

 (And you wonder why I have no advertisers)

 This is not an exhaustive list.
+And please note the date of this post, as things are never a constant in the celiac world.
 I strongly recommend you check out GF Watchdog, who has done a boat load of research on this.
 Here are a few of her articles:

 Bottom line?
 Buyer beware when it comes to oats.
 And as always…listen to your body.